davidlpz/basic-gulp-workflow/README.md

-Gulp Workflow
+My gulp Workflow
 ======================
-A basic gulp workflow to compile sass, add vendor prefixes, minify css & javascript and live reload with browser sync.
+A basic gulp workflow to compile sass, add vendor prefixes, minify CSS & JS and live reload with browser sync.

+Works with HTML and PHP.

 ## Usage